PanyiDong/InsurAutoML/README.md

 1. `report.pdf` provides an introduction to the AutoML pipeline and demonstrates test performance on some real-life datasets, and `Appendix` provides test datasets in the report.

 2. `Dockerfiles` provides a Docker environment preparation files, you can easily build a virtual environment and test your datasets on the AutoML pipeline.
 The dockerfiles will install necessary packages and clone this repository to workspace.

+## Future

+I'm still interested to expand current AutoML package, and have plans to add MLP/RNN structure AutoML for tabular tasks/NLP tasks.
+But no schedules for such progress can be made.